|First Vice Commander:||Doug Miller||Firstvicecdr@azlegion94.org||623-882-5974|

 Jack Coyle, Commander: July 1, 2021 - Present

-I graduated from high school in June of 1970, and received my induction notice in January 1971.
+I graduated from high school in June of 1970 and received my induction notice in January 1971.
 Reported for physical in February and went for basic training in May to Ft.
 Lewis Washington and Ft Gordon for AIT telephone and switchboard maintenance.
-Then a thirty-day leave to get ready to go to Viet Nam, instead, our whole group was sent to Korea to begin our thirteen-month tour.
+Then a thirty-day leave to get ready to go to Viet Nam; instead, our whole group was sent to Korea to begin our thirteen-month tour.
 After sitting in Kimpo Air Base for three days waiting for an assignment, a Sargent walked in and said he was looking for a volunteer with a Signal MOS.
-Not thinking anything of it, and what everyone had told me “Never volunteer for anything in the Army” I raised my hand and said, “here Sargent”.
-As we were walking to the processing room the Sargent said: “I have good news and bad news, the bad news is you just volunteered to go up on the DMZ, the good news is you will get an extra sixty-five dollars a month for hazardous duty pay”.
+Not thinking anything of it, and what everyone had told me, “Never volunteer for anything in the Army,” I raised my hand and said, “here, Sergeant.”
+As we were walking to the processing room, the Sergeant said: “I have good news and bad news; the bad news is you just volunteered to go up on the DMZ; the good news is you will get an extra sixty-five dollars a month for hazardous duty pay”.

 I stayed in communications my whole life working for a couple of different contractors installing voice/data infrastructure systems, mostly in new construction environments.
 Retired on February 27, 2015, and moved from Illinois to Sun City West, Arizona, in June 2015.
 I have been a member of the American Legion for 16 years, 6 of those with Post 94.